 - 1 tablespoon melted butter or cooking oil

-- 1 cup milk regular
+- 1 cup whole milk or evaporated

 - 2 teaspoons ube extract